rafa-br34/py-wg/examples/README.md

 ## List of examples and their purpose

 - `udp-round-trip.py`: Demonstrates how to connect a WireGuard peer and send UDP packets to DNS servers using `dnslib`.
+- `syn-scan.py`: Demonstrates how to perform a SYN scan over WireGuard.

 In the future more examples will be added to demonstrate different use cases of the library, such as:

-- Performing a SYN scan over WireGuard.
 - Performing a ICMP ping scan over WireGuard.
 - Creating a WireGuard server.
 - Establishing a 2-way TCP connection over WireGuard.